 1.1 Introduction

 The current paper expands on the work of earlier investigations (Author, 2021a; de Jong et al., 2013) that have detailed the vocabulary-fluency link, with one important difference: we explore the relationship in academic settings.
 The current study is critical because it represents a first attempt to explore second language (L2) learners’ academic vocabulary size and its potential relationship to speaking in academic contexts.
 Earlier vocabulary-fluency studies have alluded to a relationship between vocabulary size and second language (L2) speaking, with a focus on vocabulary size covering a range of different frequency levels: The first frequent band (K1) - the third frequent band (K3) level (Koizumi & In’nami, 2013), K1-K4 level (Noreillie et al., 2020), K1-K5 level (Author, 2021a; Koizumi & In’nami, 2013), and K1-K10 level (de Jong & Mora, 2019; de Jong et al., 2013; Miralpeix & Munoz, 2018; Author, 2020).
-However, none of these studies has examined the specific contribution of academic vocabulary size to L2 speaking in academic environments.
+However, none of these studies have examined the specific contribution of academic vocabulary size to L2 speaking in academic environments.
 We suggest that studies investigating vocabulary size with a ceiling of 10,000 (10K) might cover academic word knowledge.
 Yet, the extent to which academic vocabulary size can predict speaking in academic contexts remains unclear and under-researched.
 While studies (e.g., Author, 2020; Noreillie et al., 2020) have examined spoken output profiles according to Lexical Frequency Profile (LFP, Laufer & Nation, 1995), only one such study (Author, 2021a), to our knowledge, reports spoken profiles with spoken academic word lists (i.e. Academic Spoken Word List (ASWL, Dang et al., 2017).
 Dang, Coxhead and Webb (2017) provide a powerful means to explore academic spoken words from a broad academic subject coverage.
 With the demand for verbalising opinions in academic language settings, the ASWL (Dang et al., 2017) offers a necessary means to explore academic vocabulary knowledge in academic contexts.
 We suggest that exploring the potential relationships between academic vocabulary size and speaking in academic contexts is now essential.

 The current study responds to these critical research threads by comparing general vocabulary size (K1-K5 level) and academic vocabulary size (primarily K3 level; Masrai & Milton, 2018), on the one hand, and L2 speaking in academic context, on the other hand.
 The motivation for the scope of this investigation stems from two earlier studies.
 First, in an investigation of vocabulary size and its coverage, Milton (2009) proposed that 3000 words or more were required for full comprehension in an academic specialist context.
 Second, Koizumi and In’nami (2013) reported a significant finding of K1 to K5 frequency bands to L2 speaking proficiency.